-Rectal cancer is a disease of the elderly, rarely seen before the age of 50.
-There is a slight male predilection which is not seen in cancers of the rest of the large bowel.
+Rectal cancer is generally considered a disease of the elderly, but the incidence of cases in patients under the age of 50 has been increasing.
+There is a slight male predilection, not seen in cancers of the rest of the large bowel.

-Patients usually present with an altered bowel habit or bleeding 3.
+Patients often present with altered bowel habit or rectal bleeding 3.

-- morphology of primary tumour: annular/ulcerating/polypoidal/villous/eroding/mucinous/signet/can not be assessed
+- morphology of primary tumor: annular/ulcerating/polypoidal/villous/eroding/mucinous/signet cannot be assessed

-- distance of distal edge from anal verge
+- distance of distal edge from the anal verge

 - distance of distal edge from puborectalis sling